JenPage/Showcase/readme.md

         - unit tests
         - show trophies associated with a display on the show form
         - show displays associated with a trophy on the show form
+        - automate including the assets in the test project
     - 1.1
         - Replace buttons with FontAwesome icons where appropriate
         - add ability to use a custom auth guard